wanapichpongsa/problem-market/README.md

 We're starting with the dev world, but we're aiming to create a safe smart contract protocol for all types of jobs/business opportunities!

+## Be a Contributor
 Join us in our mission in creating an anti-corrupt service marketplace!

+### Github Webhooks

+Set up your clone of our repository, and test our webhook functionality by changing directory to the `/webhook` folder.

+Then, testing the Rust webhook server through `$ cargo run`, which runs on global port `0.0.0.0:3000`.

+To receive github webhooks, use `smee.io` to retrieve a payload url.
+This will be the proxy url (relay url) you'll **need** to test webhooks in a local environment.

+Set up a test github repository, and play around with how you can create new conditions based off webhook payload data.

+Have fun!

 ## Project Structure
 ```text